 If you still can’t upload files to Google Drive, consider reinstalling Google Drive in Play Store.
 Open Play Store, locate and expand Google Drive, and tap Uninstall.
 After that, just install or update the app.

 5. Use Google Drive on the web

 Finally, the only thing that comes to mind is to use the Desktop site feature in Chrome (or other browsers) and try uploading files to the Drive on the web.
-There’s no guarantee that this will work but it’s a viable option.
+There’s no guarantee that this will work but it’s a viable option if you can’t upload files to Google Drive on Android.
 To use, open Chrome and tap on the 3-dots menu.
 Check the Desktop site box and then navigate to Google Drive.

 Also, a good idea is to wait it out a bit since this might be a temporary server-side problem.
 Don’t forget to send Feedback from the Google Drive app.
 Open Drive > hamburger menu > Help & feedback > Send feedback.

 That should do it.
 Thank you for reading and don’t forget to share your thoughts, questions, or suggestions with us and other readers.
 You can do that in the comments section below.

 Editor’s note: This article was initially published in March 2022.
 We made sure to revamp it for freshness and accuracy.